 Meet a communication consultant

-Q: What's your role at Lincoln?
+Q: What's the communication consultant role at Lincoln?

-Q: What's a typical day like?
+Q: What's a communication consultant's typical day like during the implementation process?